Newly published book Taizo Yamamoto: Carts, Hedges, Lions details Vancouver's urban landscape

 The principal of Yamamoto Architecture, Yamamoto is a graduate of McGill University, interned at Peterson Architects in San Francisco, worked for Schwartz Architects in New York City.
 He began drawing at an early age, sketching on rolls of trace paper provided by his architect father.

-Taizo Yamamoto: Carts, Hedges, Lions is now available for pre-order and will be on-sale on September 24 and locally in stores.
+Taizo Yamamoto: Carts, Hedges, Lions is now available and can be found locally in stores.
 Visit Figure 1 Publishing for more details.

 Post sponsored by Figure 1 Publishing.